 - you did this on purpose, and

-- you did it to qualify for income support.
+- you did it to qualify for financial assistance.

 If you had other reasons for getting rid of assets

-You might be able to explain to ODSP why you got rid of an asset for less than it was worth.
-For example:
+You might be able to explain to OW why you got rid of an asset for less than it was worth.

-- Did you sell something to pay a debt?
+For example, if you sold something to pay a debt:

-What else ODSP must consider before deciding what to do about your income support
+What else OW must consider before deciding what to do about your assistance

 - your and how much you need to live